Wheelchair basketball classification: History

 Early classification for the sport was managed by ISMGF and was a medical classification system with three classes.
-The original wheelchair basketball classification system in 1966 had 5 classes: A, B, C, D, S. Each class was worth so many points.
-A was worth 1, B and C were worth 2.
-D and S were worth 3 points.
+The original wheelchair basketball classification system in 1966 had 5 classes: A, B, C, D, S. Each class was worth a certain amount of points.
+A was worth 1, B and C were worth 2, and D and S were worth 3 points.
 A team could have a maximum of 12 points on the floor.
 This system was the one in place for the 1968 Summer Paralympics.
 Class A was for T1-T9 complete.
 Class B was for T1-T9 incomplete.
 Class C was for T10-L2 complete.
 Class D was for T10-L2 incomplete.
 Class S was for Cauda equina paralysis.
 During the 1970s, a debate began to take place in the physical disability sport community about the merits of a medical versus functional classification system.
 During this period, people had strong feelings both ways but few practical changes were made to existing classification systems.

 From 1969 to 1973, a classification system designed by Australian Dr. Bedwell was used.
 This system used some muscle testing to determine which class incomplete paraplegics should be classified in.
 It used a point system based on the ISMGF classification system.
 Class IA, IB and IC were worth 1 point.
 Class II for people with lesions between T1-T5 and no balance were also worth 1 point.
 Class III for people with lesions at T6-T10 and have fair balance were worth 1 point.
 Class IV was for people with lesions at T11-L3 and good trunk muscles.
 They were worth 2 points.
 Class V was for people with lesions at L4 to L5 with good leg muscles.
 Class IV was for people with lesions at S1-S4 with good leg muscles.
 Class V and IV were worth 3 points.
 The Daniels/Worthington muscle test was used to determine who was in class V and who was class IV.
 Paraplegics with 61 to 80 points on this scale were not eligible.
 A team could have a maximum of 11 points on the floor.

 During the 1960s and 1970s, ISMGF classification cheating occurred in both swimming and wheelchair basketball.
 Some of the medical classifications for both many sportspeople appeared arbitrary, with people of different functional levels being put into the same class.
 This made the results for many games and swimming races appear to be completely arbitrary.
 Impacted sportspeople were starting to demand that changes be made to address this.
 The German men and women's national wheelchair basketball teams were leading the charge in this regard, offering to test out and actually testing new systems that were being developed by Cologne based Horst Strokhkendl.
 This process started in 1974 with a final report being written in 1978.
 Despite the report being submitted to ISMGF, no changes were made for years.